This document is undergoing several updates to make it more internet friendly. Last update 09/03/2020.

 Mrs Lilian Swallow, wife of Alfred, the vicar, was the choir mistress at that time.

-Recent vicars of Chatburn include the Revd Norman Maddock, during whose incumbency the church celebrated its 150th anniversary with a flower festival and other events.
-Most of the information in this leaflet comes from the short history produced for thr flower festival.
+Recent vicars of Chatburn include the Revd Norman Maddock, during whose incumbency the church celebrated its 150th anniversary in 1988 with a flower festival and other events.
+Most of the information in this leaflet comes from the short history produced for the flower festival.

 Canon Cecil Butlin established a vigorous evangelical tradition.
-During his time in Chatburn, which was ended by his sudden death from a heart attack in 1983, Capernwray students helped with the evangelism at Christ Church, and under his ministry Carol Walker was converted to a dynamic faith in Jesus Christ.
-A fine preacher she was Reader at Chatburn for many years.
+During his time in Chatburn, which was ended by his sudden death from a heart attack in 1983, Capernwray Bible School students helped with the evangelism at Christ Church, and under his ministry Carol Walker was converted to a dynamic faith in Jesus Christ.
+A fine preacher, she was Reader at Chatburn for many years.

 The Revd Walter Drain maintained a long and faithful ministry for over 18 years, continuing the pattern of good Bible teaching and being closely involved with Chatburn school.
 Christian commitment to mission outside the parish was re-emphasised by Walter and Enid Drain, especially in supporting Tear Fund and SAMS (South American Missionary Society).